- Tuition & Financial Aid

 - Visit CSP

-The year round Bachelor of Science in Nursing (BSN) program is designed to prepare graduates to take the National Council Licensure Examination (NCLEX-RN) and enter the professional field of nursing.
+The Bachelor of Science in Nursing (BSN) program is designed to prepare graduates to take the National Council Licensure Examination (NCLEX-RN) and enter the professional field of nursing.
 Learning takes place in a variety of settings including; the classroom, simulation laboratory, and supervised clinical practice experiences to ensure students have a solid foundation for practice.

 The Bachelor of Science in Nursing (BSN) program is designed to prepare graduates to take the National Council Licensure Examination (NCLEX-RN) and to enter the nursing profession as a generalist in a variety of care settings, serving culturally diverse clients of all ages in an ever-changing, dynamic health care context.
 Students will be prepared for baccalaureate generalist practice where they will advocate for high quality health outcomes for the diverse populations they will serve.